 - Don’t flaunt your valuables on public transit (don’t take valuables with you, period).

-Whether you choose to travel alone or with a buddy, there’s extra steps you’ll need to take to keep yourself and others safe during the coronavirus pandemic:
+Whether you choose to travel alone or with a buddy, there are extra steps you’ll need to take to keep yourself and others safe during the coronavirus pandemic:

 - Research your destination: Before you takeoff, make sure you know what entry requirements your destination has.
-Many states and countries are now requiring negative tests before you arrive or a quarantine period once you get there.
+Many states and countries require negative tests before you arrive or a quarantine period once you get there.
+You may also need to provide a negative test result to reenter your home country.

 - Have a backup plan: Know what you’ll do if you catch COVID-19 (or any illness) while you’re away from home.
-Since most locations will require you to quarantine – and you’ll be unable to take pubic transit home – you’ll need to have enough emergency funds (or travel points) to cover 2 weeks of hotel nights or a last minute rental car to drive yourself home.
+Since most locations will require you to quarantine – and you’ll be unable to take public transit home – you’ll need to have enough emergency funds (or travel points) to cover 2 weeks of hotel nights or a last-minute rental car to drive yourself home.

 Funding your travel adventure